rachmadvwp/FastSpiker/README.md

 # FastSpiker: Enabling Fast Training for Spiking Neural Networks on Event-based Data Through Learning Rate Enhancements for Autonomous Embedded Systems

-Autonomous embedded systems (e.g., robots) typically necessitate intelligent computation with low power/energy processing for completing their tasks.
-Such requirements can be fulfilled by embodied neuromorphic intelligence with spiking neural networks (SNNs) because of their high learning quality (e.g., accuracy) and sparse computation.
-Here, the employment of event-based data is preferred to ensure seamless connectivity between input and processing parts.
-However, state-of-the-art SNNs still face a long training time to achieve high accuracy, thereby incurring high energy consumption and producing a high rate of carbon emission.
-Toward this, we propose FastSpiker, a novel methodology that enables fast SNN training on event-based data through learning rate enhancements targeting autonomous embedded systems.
-In FastSpiker, we first investigate the impact of different learning rate policies and their values, then select the ones that quickly offer high accuracy.
-Afterward, we explore different settings for the selected learning rate policies to find the appropriate policies through a statistical-based decision.
+FastSpiker is a novel methodology that enables fast SNN training on event-based data through learning rate enhancements targeting autonomous embedded systems.
+In FastSpiker, we explore different learning rate policies to find the appropriate policies.
 Experimental results show that our FastSpiker offers up to l0.5x faster training time and up to 88.39% lower carbon emission to achieve higher or comparable accuracy to the state-of-the-art on the event-based automotive dataset (i.e., NCARS).
 In this manner, our Fast-Spiker methodology paves the way for green and sustainable computing in realizing embodied neuromorphic intelligence for autonomous embedded systems.

 ## Create Conda Environment (if required):
 ```